- First ten transfers free when you sign up through Finder

 |HSBC Bank||MRMDUS33||452 FIFTH AVENUE, NEW YORK, NY 10018||Beneficiary’s name as it appears on the bank statement||Complete bank account number|

 Established in London by the Hong Kong and Shanghai Banking Corporation in 1991, HSBC Holdings is a multinational financial services provider with roots dating back to the 1860s.
 The third-largest bank in the world in terms of assets, HSBC has operations across 80 countries and territories around the world.

 HSBC Bank USA services more than 2.4 million customers across the US, from retail and commercial banking to wealth management, asset management and more.
 HSBC Bank USA has more than 230 branches throughout the US.

-Whatever the reason you need to transfer funds across international borders, HSBC offers two money transfer options worth considering.
-However, before you decide on the right solution to your funds transfer needs, compare the features and benefits of a range of providers.
+Whatever the reason you need to transfer funds across international borders, HSBC offers two money transfer options that may be worth considering.
+But before you decide on the right solution for your funds transfer needs, compare the features and benefits of a range of providers.